 - Positive family of movement disorders

-Neurological: DTR, muscle tone, resistance to movement (rigidity/spasticity), cranial nerves, primitive reflexes, numbness/tingling/weakness (i.e. brachial plexus injury), mirror dystonia, motor control, cognitive assessment.
+Neurological: DTR, muscle tone, resistance to movement (rigidity/spasticity), involuntary movements, tremulous movements, cranial/precranial nerves, primitive reflexes, numbness/tingling/weakness (i.e., brachial plexus injury), mirror dystonia, overflow movements, motor control, cognitive assessment.

 HEENT: Vision screen (visual field defects or nystagmus), lymph nodes, pharyngeal inflammation